SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 operation, piloting, or vehicle operation skill plus the vehicle’s Maneuverability code or his ﬂying/0-G skill determines his success.
 Rapid acceleration and deceleration also warrant rolls, enhanced by the vehicle’s Maneuverability, to see if the operator maintains control.
-These maneuvers have an initial diﬃculty of 10, adjusted based on existing conditions (see the “Stunt Diﬃculties and Modiﬁers” chart for some suggestions).
+These maneuvers have an initial difficulty of 10, adjusted based on existing conditions (see the "Stunt Difficulties and Modiﬁers" chart for some suggestions).
 A vehicle or ﬂying character may reduce or increase movement by two levels in one round.
 Failing this roll means that the character has lost control for one round.
-If some immovable force doesn’t stop the vehicle or character during that round, he may attempt to regain control (with a base diﬃculty of 15) on the following round.
+If some immovable force doesn’t stop the vehicle or character during that round, he may attempt to regain control (with a base difficulty of 15) on the following round.

 > Stunt Difﬁculties/Modiﬁers
 Stunt
-Diﬃculty
+Difficulty
 Docking (water), parking in a speciﬁc spot (land) 6 Landing (air vehicles)
 10